piuu-piuu/composite_pattern/README.md

-Example of a Composite patter in Rust.
+An example of a Composite pattern in Rust.